parteekcoder/concore-editor/README.md

 This is a fork of DHGWorkflow, visual Directed Hypergraph Workflow Composer, finetuned to operate as a frontend for _concore_.

-Active development of the _concore_ Editor happens in the dev branch.
-Please check it out!

 Key Features of the _concore_ Editor:
 * Export-import graph as a graphml file.
 * Export graph as JPEG/PNG